asuarezbravo/data-structures/Section_7_2_Implementing_Custom_Data_Structures.md

 }
 ```

-In this example, we define a custom priority queue using Go’s `container/heap` package.
+In this example, we use Go’s `container/heap` package to manage the priority queue.

 ### Advantages of Custom Data Structures